garjo82/ePortfolio/README.md

 The basic overview of this enhancement is as follows.
 For this enhancement, I had to incorporate Python for its data visualization tools.
 Most of the work for this enhancement was in setting up the libraries and modules needed for C++ and Python to talk to each other, then more work in testing that Python code written in C++ was executing correctly.
 After all that, I set up a function to write flagged objects to a CSV file, then passed that file to Python so it could create a data frame.
 Finally, I used Python’s data visualization tools to create a heatmap of random object locations.
 For a more detailed overview of this enhancement, please see the Narrative PDF and Enhancement Demonstration video below.

 [Enhancement 3 Narrative](Enhancement-3-Narrative.pdf)

 This document discusses the purpose and rationale for the enhancements as well as reflects on their implementation.

-[List of Enhancements 3](List-of-Enhancements-3.pdf) This document contains screenshots and explanations of the refactored code.
+[List of Enhancements 3](List-of-Enhancements-3.pdf)

+This document contains screenshots and explanations of the refactored code.

 [Enhancement 3 Demonstration Video](https://youtu.be/nTZIv0KVYhw)

 This video provides a demonstration of the working code enhancements.

 ### Capstone Project File

 As my capstone project file size exceeds the upload limit on Github I must host a zipped file on Google Drive.
 To run the program, download and install Visual Studio, then download and unzip the file.
-Click on the sln file in the project folder, then click run program.
+Click on the .sln file in the project folder, then click run program.

 [Capstone Project - Google Drive](https://drive.google.com/file/d/1h6vJA_GIiURUCkxcHVs2OxETu_1P3ysO/view?usp=drive_link)